The primary purposes of the DECIPHER project are to:

 The Recipient shall also declare in any published work that those who carried out the original analysis and collection of the Data bear no responsibility for the further analysis or interpretation of it by the Recipient or its Registered Users.

-The Recipient shall also contact the coordinator for the project/participating centre that entered the data on any individual who they wish to specifically include in their report (whether identified or not) and offer appropriate agreed recognition of their contribution, which may include co-authorship if the magnitude of the contribution warrants it to at least one representative from the project/participating centre (possibly the member who submitted the patient data).
+The Recipient shall also contact the clinical coordinator for the project/participating centre that entered the data on any individual who they wish to specifically include in their report (whether identified or not) and offer appropriate agreed recognition of their contribution, which may include co-authorship if the magnitude of the contribution warrants it to at least one representative from the project/participating centre (possibly the member who submitted the patient data).
 Contact and collaboration requests may be made by email to email@example.com

 The DECIPHER consortium provides these data in good faith as a research tool, but without verifying the accuracy, clinical validity or utility of the data.
 The DECIPHER consortium, makes no warranty, express or implied, nor assumes any legal liability or responsibility for any purpose for which the data are used.